waipangsze/waipangsze.github.io/source/_posts/2025-01-10-ML-stable-video-diffusion-img2vid-xt.md

 You can run the community-build gradio demo locally by running python -m scripts.demo.gradio_app.
 - We provide a **streamlit demo** `scripts/demo/video_sampling.py` and a **standalone python script** `scripts/sampling/simple_video_sample.py` for inference of both models.
 - Alongside the model, we release a technical report.

+# Error

+## ImportError: numpy.core.multiarray failed to import

+解决方法：

+- 这个错误是由于numpy版本与某个库文件包，比如opencv-python版本不匹配造成的
+- 系统原来不要有numpy这个包！！！如果你已经安装了，请先卸载numpy包，再安装opencv-python包

+## TypeError: randn_like(): argument 'input' (position 1) must be Tensor, not NoneType

+The error seems to be related to the fact that streamlet is trying to run the model before you uploaded the image.
+If you just ignore this error and upload an image, everything will work.

+When I switch from Edge browser to Chrome, it seems works fine.

+## RuntimeError: Numpy is not available

+This will be easily solved by upgrading numpy....
+When I face this error, that time numpy version 1.22 was installed....
+I update version to x.x.x using this command.

+## error: can't find Rust compiler

+- pip install transformers

+## OutOfMemoryError

+torch.cuda.OutOfMemoryError: CUDA out of memory.
+Tried to allocate 4.43 GiB (GPU 0; 23.48 GiB total capacity; 17.83 GiB already allocated; 3.75 GiB free; 19.39 GiB reserved in total by PyTorch) If reserved memory is >> allocated memory try setting max_split_size_mb to avoid fragmentation.
+See documentation for Memory Management and PYTORCH_CUDA_ALLOC_CONF

+- Decode t frames at a time (set small if you are low on VRAM)

+## RuntimeError: Sizes of tensors must match except in dimension 1.
+Expected size 6 but got size 5 for tensor number 1 in the list.

+Make sure the size if the width/height is a 64 step (512, 576, 640...)

+## RuntimeError: image too small, should be larger than 256x256

+## TypeError: TiffWriter.write() got an unexpected keyword argument 'fps'

+- pip install imageio==2.19.3 (?)
+- pip install imageio-ffmpeg==0.4.7 (work!)

 # References